 Additional Coverage Options

 Travelers offers a handful of extended coverages, including extra replacement cost coverage, all-risk coverage for personal property, loss assessment coverage for homeowners with an HOA, personal injury coverage, and refrigerated property coverage.

 It also offers optional endorsements such as water backup and sump pump coverage, green home replacement coverage, roofing and siding matching coverage, equipment breakdown coverage, and identity theft protection.

 Travelers offers discounts to new home-buyers, individuals who bundle their home and auto, homeowners with a claim-free history, and applicants with protective devices and “green home” certification via the LEED organization.

 Liberty Mutual: Best Discounts

 Liberty Mutual has more than 100 years of experience providing insurance products and services like renters, life, homeowners, and car insurance.

-Pros & Cons of Liberty Mutual Homeowners Insurance
+Pros and Cons of Liberty Mutual Home Insurance

 ✓ Typically offers more discounts than Allstate and State Farm